 Is the TIN Card Free?

 The issuance of the TIN Card for the first time is free of charge.
-It must be processed and released to you within the same day as long as you have submitted the complete documentary requirements to the BIR District Office after the cut-off period of 1 PM.
+It must be processed and released to you within the same day as long as you have submitted the complete documentary requirements to the BIR District Office.

 Subsequent requests for the issuance of TIN Card due to loss or damage shall be charged with a fee amounting to One Hundred (P100.00) pesos, subject to change upon evaluation and approval of the Commissioner of Internal Revenue, to cover cost of reprinting.
 Such TIN Card shall reflect the same information found in the BIR’s Integrated Tax System at the time of application